ryppl/__legacy/source/index.rst

 ``boost-git-docs`` branch of the git repository at ``git://sodium.resophonic.com/boost_cookbook``.

+..
+I think the above information is outdated.
+Please fix.

 .. rubric:: Why alt dot boost?

 Because this neither official boost nor currently proposed.
 It is a